The Balance Sheet and the Trading, Profit and Loss Account: Key Financial Statements

 • The net profit from the trading, profit and loss account increases equity on the balance sheet.

-• The balance sheet’s asset and liability changes reflect financial results from trading activities.
+• The balance sheet’s asset and liability changes reflect financial results from trading activities—such as higher receivables after increased sales or reduced cash after paying expenses.

 4. Importance of These Financial Statements